davidcorne/file-locker/README.md

 ## Contents ##

-The main class in this repository is LockedFile, there are also supporting error classes and a unit test.
+The main class in this repository is LockedFile.
+In the repository there is this class and some supporting error classes.
+There is also a comprehensive unit test.

-## Application ##
+### Application ###

-There is a sample application which will lock the files you give it on the command line.
+There is a sample application which uses the file locking.
+What this does is lock the files you give it on the command line.

-This is not that much use, but it shows what's going on.

 ## Implementation Details ##

 This repository is indended to be built using make and the Microsoft C++ compiler.
 This repository currently only works on windows.

-### Running Tests ###
+### Running Unit Test ###

 The entire project is built and the test run, by typing